khalid-coder7/khalid-coder7/README.md

-# 👋 Hi, I’m Khalid Mohamed
+# 👋 Hi, I’m Khalid A. Mohamed

 🎓 I'm a Mechatronics and Robotics Engineering student at the University of Alexandria
 🧠 A physics and mathematics enthusiast — passionate about understanding the universe through theory, simulation, and code